jumpinjackie/forge-e33-mod/design/BUGS.md

 ## Revitalization

-Can target any two cards in graveyard (the creature and non-creature restrictions are being ignored)
+ - The graveyard view closes after being prompted to choose a creature card and you are being prompted for a non-creature card.
+Re-opening the graveyard view lets you pick the non-creature card.
+Probably a Forge bug.

 ## The Monolith Interior